 Now Jesus being baptized, and praying, went up straightway out of the water: and, behold, the heavens were opened unto him, and he saw the Spirit of God descending in a bodily shape like a dove, and lighting upon him: And lo a voice came from heaven, saying, This is my beloved Son, in whom I am well pleased.
 John bare record of this and understood that he was the one who baptizes with the Holy Ghost and Fire.
 The one who sent John to baptize had said to him “Upon whom thou shalt see the Spirit descending, and remaining on him, the same is he which baptizeth with the Holy Ghost”.
 And he testified that he is the Son of God.
 From thence he started preaching about Jesus and saying Behold, The Lamb of God – John 1:29-37, 10:41.
 By this testimony Andrew(brother of Simon Peter) and John the Apostle(Son of Zebedee, brother of James) started following Jesus.

-Now John was cast into prison by Herod Antipas (in Machaerus fortress – Josephus) as he reproved him saying that it is unlawful to marry your brother’s wife.
-From that time onwards Jesus started preaching in Galilee.
+Cast to prison & Doubting Jesus: Now John was cast into prison by Herod Antipas (in Machaerus fortress – Josephus) as John reproved him saying that it is unlawful to marry your brother’s wife.
+From that time onwards: Jesus started preaching in Galilee.
 It is believed that all this was done to fulfill his destiny of being killed as a Prophet and also killed as Elijah by Jezebel as in 2 Kings 19:2, which of course John did not knew.
 Later John started doubting if Jesus was the one to come and he sent his disciples to confirm that.
 John doubt might be because of his current situation (Mat 11:6) or because not everybody was accepting Jesus or because they were considering Jesus as Prophet but not as Son of God – Luke 7:16-19.
 So, his disciples came & asked Jesus to which he answered with how Power of God is working wonderfully among the people and the Gospel is being preached to the poor.

 Testimony about st John the baptist by Jesus Christ